maberguido/cloud-portfolio-guido/README.md

-# Guido Martini Bernasconi — Cloud Portfolio
+# Guido Martini Bernasconi — Cloud Engineering Portfolio

 ## About Me
 Architect and BIM Coordinator transitioning into Cloud Engineering.
-This portfolio showcases hands-on AWS projects focused on scalability, security, and high availability.
+This portfolio demonstrates hands-on experience designing and deploying cloud architectures using AWS.

 ---

-## Projects
+## Cloud Projects

-### 1. EC2 Web Server
+### Project 1 — EC2 Web Server
-- Deployed a web server using EC2 and Nginx
+Basic cloud compute deployment using EC2 and Nginx.
-- Configured SSH access and security groups

-### 2. VPC Network Design
-- Created custom VPC with public/private subnets
-- Configured routing and internet access

-### 3. RDS Database
-- Deployed MySQL database in private subnet
-- Secured access via security groups

-### 4. Load Balancer
-- Implemented Application Load Balancer
-- Distributed traffic across EC2

-### 5. Auto Scaling
-- Configured scaling based on CPU usage

-### 6. Monitoring
-- Created CloudWatch alarms and SNS alerts

-### 7. Infrastructure as Code
-- Deployed EC2 using Terraform

-### 8. Serverless Pipeline
-- Built S3 → Lambda → SNS workflow

-### 9. Multi-Region Failover
-- Implemented Route 53 failover with health checks
+➡️ View Project

 ---

+### Project 2 — Custom VPC & Networking
+Designed a custom network with public and private subnets, routing, and internet access.
+Extended the architecture by integrating a secure RDS database deployed in a private subnet.
+➡️ View Project

+---

+### Project 3 — High Availability Architecture
+Designed a resilient architecture including load balancing, auto scaling, and multi-region failover using Route 53 and health checks to ensure high availability and fault tolerance.
+➡️ View Project

+---

+### Project 4 — Serverless Pipeline
+Built an event-driven system using S3, Lambda, and SNS/SQS for automated processing and notifications without managing servers.
+➡️ View Project

+---

+### Project 5 — Monitoring & Alerting
+Configured CloudWatch metrics, alarms, and SNS notifications to monitor system performance and trigger alerts based on defined thresholds.
+➡️ View Project

+---

+### Project 6 — Infrastructure as Code (Terraform)
+Automated infrastructure deployment using Terraform, enabling reproducible and scalable cloud environments.
+➡️ View Project

+---

 ## Technologies
-AWS, Terraform, Linux, Bash, Python (learning)
+AWS, Terraform, Linux, Bash, Python (learning), JavaScript (basic)

+---

+## Objective
+To grow as a Cloud Engineer / Cloud Architect and contribute to scalable, secure, and reliable cloud solut